hammaadworks/whatcha-do.in/docs/wiki/habit-lifecycle.md

 ```

 * No streak changes
-* No resolution happens here
+* No grace UI shown here

 ---